 IB schools share a common philosophy—a commitment to high quality, challenging, international education that we believe important for our students.
 Only schools authorized by the IB Organization can offer any of its academic programs: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme, and the IB Career-Related Certificate.

-All students in grades 2 through 8 have been involved in the annual California STAR (Standardized Testing and Reporting) exams.
-In conjunction with the transition to Common Core State Standards, we began the transition to Smarter-Balanced Assessments beginning with pilot tests in Spring 2014.
+All students in grades 3 through 8 annually participate in the Smarter-Balanced Assessments which began with pilot tests in Spring 2014.
 ISM sees these standardized tests as "dipstick" measures of student learning that serve as a single dimension of our overall assessment efforts, which focus on continuously gathering, learning from, and acting upon data to help us improve every aspect of our organization, particularly student learning.

 ISM demands a high degree of commitment from both students and from parents.
 At all grade levels, homework is a regular part of the program.
 Project-based instruction involves students working at home and at school on a number of major assignments.
 Students at ISM are expected to be dedicated to learning new things, open to change, and motivated to do their very best.

 Many of the teachers at the International School of Monterey have experience working in other international schools.
-Staff members have lived and taught in Argentina, Bali, Belgium, Bolivia, Canada, Chile, Columbia, Denmark, England, France, Germany, Ghana, Ireland, Israel, Italy, Japan, Kuwait, Korea, Libya, Malaysia, Maldives, Mexico, Netherlands, Papua New Guinea, Senegal, Singapore, Spain, Sri Lanka, Sudan, Tanzania, Thailand, United Arab Emirates, Virgin Islands, and the United States.
+Staff members have lived and taught in Argentina, Bali, Belgium, Bolivia, Canada, Chile, China, Columbia, Denmark, England, France, Germany, Ghana, India, Ireland, Israel, Italy, Japan, Kuwait, Korea, Lebanon, Libya, Malaysia, Maldives, Mexico, Netherlands, Papua New Guinea, Saudi Arabia, Senegal, Singapore, Spain, Sri Lanka, Sudan, Tanzania, Thailand, United Arab Emirates, Virgin Islands, and the United States.